LOOSE-LIPS/loose-lips-2.0/src/routes/blog/dnb-fix-003-never-stop-kumarachi-dj-hybrid-remix/index.md

 author: 153
 banner:
   - imported/dnb-fix-003-never-stop-kumarachi-dj-hybrid-remix/image1003.jpeg
-description: >-
-  We&rsquo;re back for 2020!&nbsp; Having finally got over the holiday blues, and the withdrawal; we&rsquo;re back with another Drum and Bass showcase.
-  &nbsp;This week we&rsquo;ve got the new Deep in the Jungle album.
+description: "We’re back for 2020!\_ Having finally got over the holiday blues, and the withdrawal; we’re back with another Drum and Bass showcase. \_This week we’ve got the new Deep in the Jungle album.
 The sixth instalment of this epic release contains tunes from Substrate, Veak, Conrad Subs and Stompz.
-But our pick this time round [...]Read More...
+But our pick this time round [...]Read More..."
 published: true
 tags: feature
 featured: false